 PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

-All viable and potentially profitable methods to grow your brand.
+All are viable and potentially profitable methods to grow your brand.
 But they’re also all very different.

-A PPC expert couldn’t run a successful email campaign, just as a social media guru might struggle to achieve better SERP rankings.
+A PPC expert couldn’t run a successful email campaign, just as a social media guru might struggle to achieve better SERP (Search Engine Results Page) rankings.